 Essentially, resiliency is how people handle setbacks and persevere in the face of challenges.
 They accept failure as part of the process and use it as an opportunity to learn and grow.

 Setbacks and failures are inevitable.
 How people handle those challenges is what truly matters.
-Someone who can fall down a hundred times and still get back up is exactly the kind of talent you want in your company.
+Someone who can fall down a hundred times and still get back up is precisely the kind of talent you want in your company.

 Adaptability is being able to adjust one’s behavior and actions according to what the situation requires.

 The job you’re hiring for today will look different three, five, or ten years from now.
-So you don’t want cogs in a machine, capable of completing a single task.
+So you don’t want cogs in a machine capable of completing a single task.
 You want adaptable people who can step up and do whatever is needed.

-People with appropriate humility understand that the aggregate intelligence and experience of everyone below and around them always far outweighs their own knowledge and experience.
+People with appropriate humility understand that the aggregate intelligence and experience of everyone below and around them always far outweighs their knowledge and experience.
 As such, they’re willing to ask for help, and they tend to be selfless, placing the needs of the organization and others above themselves.

-They’re also less likely to become complacent, as they understand victory is never guaranteed and there’s always room to improve.
+They’re also less likely to become complacent, as they understand victory is never guaranteed, and there’s always room to improve.
 This leads to people with humility accomplishing more than those without it.

 High performance without integrity is dangerous and will backfire eventually.
 Just look at Enron.
 Due to a lack of integrity, the company hid billions of dollars of debt and ultimately had to file for bankruptcy.